 An example of a legal technology company in Singapore in the field of automated contract generation is Legalese.
 Legalese’s software uses a domain-specific language for law (a language that is designed to capture legal semantics and logic), such that not only does it automate the process of generating legal documents, it also proves that the contracts written in the language are correct, consistent and compliant with relevant legislation.
 Other firms that provide automated contract generation services include Vanilla Law (with Vanilla Law Docs), Zegal, LegalFAB, and Legal Pack.

 With increasing digitisation and virtualisation, law firms and consumers of legal services are also increasingly at risk from cyber attacks.
-In addition, should these companies not take reasonable precautions to safeguard personal data, they could also find themselves in breach of the European Union’s General Data Protection Rules (GDPR), or Singapore’s Personal Data Protection Act (PDPA).
+In addition, should these companies not take reasonable precautions to safeguard personal data, they could also find themselves in breach of the European Union’s General Data Protection Rules (“GDPR“), or Singapore’s PDPA.
 For these reasons, there is an increasing need for law firms to procure cybersecurity solutions to safeguard sensitive information.

 (C) Due diligence software